sebaraneda/sebaraneda.gethub.io/index.md

 Documentation
 - Development of an opportunity document to outline a business case at Manitoba Hydro
-- Formulation laboratory reports in a variety of subjects
+- Formulation of laboratory reports in a variety of subjects
 - Data entry for work orders at TA2 Sound and Music

 ## Employment History
 Manitoba Hydro, Winnipeg, Manitoba					            Summer 2019-Present

-Dianes Beachwear, Torrance, California					                      November 2018

 Intex Recreation Corporation, Long Beach, California					 Summer 2018